High Holy Days 2025/5786

 Multi-Access Services

-Sanctuary services will take place in person and streamed online at templeisrael.com/livestream.
+Sanctuary services are in person and streamed online.

 Service Recordings

 Services that are streamed will be recorded.
-Links to recordings will be posted below as soon as possible.
+Links to recordings are posted to the corresponding service listed below.

 High Holy Day Food Shelf Donations